kuleshov-group/aml-website/index.md

         <span class="tag is-success is-light">Language</span>
         <span class="tag is-success is-light">Practice</span>
     </div>
-    <p>Let’s start our journey in unsupervised learning!
+    <p>Let’s start our journey in unsupervised learning.
 We will introduce the concept of unsupervised learning, get familiar with some terms in unsupervised learning, and talk about unsupervised learning in practice.</p>
     <div class="columns">
         <div class="column">
             <div class="dropdown">